libero/publisher/.github/ISSUE_TEMPLATE/ticket_template1.md

-🚨Please review the [guidelines for feature ticket](../HOWTOWRITEATICKETS.md) to this repository if unsure about what to write..
+🚨Please review the [guidelines for feature ticket](../HOWTOWRITEATICKETS.md) to this repository if unsure about what to write.

 +## Problem / Motivation
 Describe your issue here.
-You can you the user story format.
+You can use the user story format.
 - As a ...
 Who?
 - I would like ... what?
 - So that ... why?